Coro agent specifications

 Application launch times

-Application launch times might experience slight increases, particularly when apps read cached data during startup.
+Applications might launch slightly slower, especially when loading cached data during startup.
 This effect is especially pronounced in non-native apps, such as those running on Electron or similar engines, which load thousands of files at launch.
 Coro's on-access scan engine actively scans each file, contributing to the extended launch times.

 Network performance